-Winter Count is happy to provide a chance for people to attend who may not be able to afford to pay in cash, or may just wish to trade work for entry.
+Winter Count and SkyEarth are happy to provide a chance for people to attend who may not be able to afford to pay the registration price or may just wish to trade work for entry.

 To accommodate such needs, we have a few work exchange or camp staff positions available.
 Applicants must be over 18 to apply.

 IMPORTANT -Please note that we have many returning worktraders each year which means open slots are few.
 This should not stop you from applying, but keep in mind that the crews will not be notified of who is coming until Jan.
-1. Being that registration may be closed by that time, please buy a ticket to come to WC and if you end up on the crew, we will either give you a refund or find someone to buy your ticket from you.
+For Winter Count, being that registration may be closed by that time, please register to come and if you end up on the crew, we will either give you a refund or find someone to buy your ticket from you.

 Camp Set-up and Take-down: